wilfredinni/pysheetComments/2019/June/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ### Adding Dev Dependencies

-These dependencies will be available only during development.
-Poetry will not include them when building and publishing our project.
+These dependencies will be available only during development, Poetry will not include them when building and publishing our project.

 We already installed *Pytest*, but we will also use [flake8](http://flake8.pycqa.org/en/latest/) for linting and [mypy](http://mypy-lang.org/) for static typing: